 A Conversation with Bolt Threads

-At Benchling’s spring user forum, Benchtalk West, we sat down with Bolt Threads’ Deven Dharm, Director of Software Engineering, and Patrick Johnson, Systems Analyst, to hear how Bolt uses Benchling to manage its data.
+At Benchling’s spring user forum, Benchtalk West, we sat down with Bolt Threads’ Deven Dharm, Director of Software Engineering, and Patrick Johnson, Systems Analyst, to hear how Bolt Threads uses Benchling to manage its data.
 For Deven and Patrick, data centralization has been the most crucial aspect of their adoption of Benchling.
-With Benchling as a “universal source of truth,” Bolt can better track the lineage of entities and their data, significantly speed up data entry, and eliminate data errors by an estimated 30%.
+With Benchling as a “universal source of truth,” Bolt Threads can better track the lineage of entities and their data, significantly speed up data entry, and eliminate data errors by an estimated 30%.
 And for Deven and Patrick, this means deeper insights, enhanced decision making and accelerated discovery.

-Learn more about how Benchling users are transforming their R&D.
+Read our customer stories or request a demo to learn more about how Benchling users are transforming their R&D.

 Full Interview with Deven Dharm

 A1: I am Deven Dharm, I lead software engineering at Bolt Threads.
 Bolt is a company that takes inspiration from nature and leverages bioengineering to create revolutionary materials with a long term focus on sustainability.
 Essentially, we are creating better materials for a better world.